Fairspace

 DOCKER_LOGGING_DRIVER=json-file

-To run the development version, checkout this repository, navigate to projects/mercury and run
+To run the development version, checkout this repository, navigate to projects/mercury and run the following commands (yarn install only has to be ran the first time running fairspace).

 yarn dev